 \begin{lemma} Let $G=(V,E,w \colon V \to \N)$ be a vertex weighted and connected claw-free graph.
 Let $W \in \N$ be a parameter, where $|V(G)| > W \geq \wmax$.
 Then, from $G$ we can construct a $W$-BCD $\chrf$ in polynomial time, such that $C,H=\varnothing$ and $\calR$ contains at most one set $R \in \calR$ of size larger than $2W$. \end{lemma}

-Basically, to prove \cref{lemma::clawFreeBCD} we use the connected vertex partition results from Borndörfer et al.~\cite{DBLP:conf/approx/BorndorferCINSZ21} for claw-free graphs.
-We cannot apply them immediately, since we have a slightly weaker condition that allows a better outcome, which we explain in a moment.
-However, the following proofs are identical.
-The first property that we use of claw-free is given in the following lemma.
+To prove \cref{lemma::clawFreeBCD}, we use the connected vertex partition results from Borndörfer et al.~\cite{DBLP:conf/approx/BorndorferCINSZ21} for claw-free graphs.
+These results cannot be applied directly, as we work with a slightly weaker condition that yields a better outcome, which we explain shortly.
+Nevertheless, the subsequent proofs remain identical.
+The first property of claw-free graphs that we use is given in the following lemma.